 It is to the credit of Irrfan Khan that he brings a certain demeanor, the pauses, that does show his character being conflicted or lost.
 So when the brother mentions the word, boyfriend, it hits him and he goes chasing Jaya at the end, which seems to work.
 But again, it is a problem – if Jaya is the primary protagonist, she is the one who should be doing the running.
 Her character arc (growth) is quite all over the place.

-Bringing an ex-flame of Jaya, and justifying that as her reason to go with Yogi (to Gangtok) perhaps was an intended twist to surprise audience.
+Bringing an ex-flame of Jaya at the end and justifying that as her reason to go with Yogi (to Gangtok) perhaps was an intended twist to surprise audience.
 Does it work?
 It would if it reveals some unique aspect of her character or takes the plot forward.
 Coming just at the end it doesn’t mean much.
-As a plot device, it may have had merits – creating a rift for the supposedly indifferent Yogi, or showing Jaya’s longing for a man.
+As a plot device, it may have had merits – creating a rift for the supposedly indifferent Yogi or showing Jaya’s longing for a man.
 This ‘chilled or cool’ friendship between two old friends doesn’t add any drama.

 The tone of the film is of course, light-hearted, but by filling it up with silly characters and such situations, it doesn’t augur well if we don’t relate with Jaya’s character, her predicament.
 The journey is for a reason.
 The interaction on the trip will shape her and perhaps, even him.
 But by focusing too sharply on the funny, it fails to bring in the dramatic truths about her character.